Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Graphical local independence Models

 \subsection{Local independence graphs and models}

-We now turn to the graphical representation of local independence structures.
-A graph $G=(\calv,\cale)$ is given by a set of vertices (or nodes) $\calv$ and edges $\cale$; the nodes represent variables or processes; there can be up to two edges between nodes representing dynamic relations.
+We now turn to the graphical representation of local independence structures. { For formal details on local independence graphs and models see \citep{Didelez06,DidelezRoyalSB}.}

+A graph $G=(\calv,\cale)$ is given by a set of vertices (or nodes) $\calv$ and { directed} edges $\cale$; the nodes represent variables or processes; there can be up to two edges between nodes representing dynamic relations.
 The induced subgraph $G_A$, $A\subset \calv$, has nodes $\calv \cap A$ and edges $\cale \cap (A\times A)$; a subgraph $G_A'$ on $A$ is given if the edges are a subset of those of the induced subgraph.
 Any node $b\in \calv\backslash\{a\}$ with an edge $b\longrightarrow a$ is called a parent of $a$, while $a$ is a child of $b$; graphical ancestors or descendants are defined analogously in terms of sequences of directed edges.
 In order to represent local independence structures, a graph should satisfy the following properties: \begin{itemize} \item the node set, $\calv=\calb\cup \caln$, consists of two types, representing either baseline variables or processes; \item all edges are directed; \item between two nodes in $\caln$ there may be up to two edges, one in each direction; \item between two nodes in $\calb$ there can only be up to one edge; \item there are no edges pointing from a node in $\caln$ to a node in $\calb$; \item on the subset $\calb$ of baseline variables the graph is a directed acyclic graph (DAG). \end{itemize} We call a graph with the above properties {\em local independence graph}.\\